revilowaldow/BITC/Sessions/2026/05 31 - Session 66.md

 Old civilisation pre collapse
 Investigating the story of gotha's riddle

-Two monkeys/apes, found a grain of wheat
+Two monkeys/apes, found a grain of wheat, not enough to share?